 UAE

-The UAE Pavilion is to be experienced both inside and outside.
-As part of the queueing process, we are issued a ticket and invited to await our number discovering the garden or resting in the shaded areas set up as a majilis.
-On entering the exhibit we are greeted by a desert landscape made of sand from all seven Emirates.
+Visitors can experience the UAE Pavilion both inside and outside.
+As part of the queueing process, staff issue us a ticket and invite us to wait for our number while exploring the garden or resting in the shaded majilis areas.
+Upon entering the exhibit, we encounter a desert landscape crafted from sand gathered from all seven Emirates.

 The dunes reflect on the history of the Emiratis as a nomadic people living in the desert and later by the sea trading pearls.
 The desert slowly gives way to a glass city that emerges from the sand and we are introduced to the diversity of the Emirates populations along a corridor leading to a large circular theatre.
 The theatre shows a short animated film that also depicts the history of the Emirates through the tribes and unification to the innovative nation that it is today.
 After the film there is time to read more about certain industries in the main hall before departing.